 So, you need to replace the alternator on your Toyota Tundra?
 In this guide, we will show you what tools you will need and the process of removing and changing the alternator on a 2007 Toyota Tundra!

 After searching the internet for a guide on how to change the alternator out on this Toyota Tundra, we were unsuccessful.
 So we decided to write our own!
 Hopefully, you will find this guide useful, and it will help you get your alternator off.

 Why Not Just Take Your Truck To A Shop?

-While it would be easier to take your truck to a shop and pay a mechanic to fix it.
-If you’re reading this, you’re not that type of person… if you’re like us you like to get your hands dirty and do it yourself than pay someone else to do it for you.
+While it would be easier to take your truck to a shop and pay a mechanic to fix it, if you’re reading this, you’re not that type of person… if you’re like us, you like to get your hands dirty and do it yourself than pay someone else to do it.

 BEFORE DOING ANY WORK ON THE VEHICLE DISCONNECT THE BATTERY!

 You will need a 14mm socket and a breaker bar to remove the belt.
 (If you do not have a breaker bar, you can use a ratchet and a long metal pipe piece.
 Just put the handle of the ratchet in the pipe and use it for leverage).

 After placing the socket on the Tension pulley, Turn the pulley counterclockwise to remove the belt’s tension and remove the belt from the pulley.

 Remove Guard Plate